evanTheTerribleWarrior/doom-redis/README.md

 ```
 cd game-code/build

-# Replace DOOM.WAD with your WAD filename if different, and optionally add -playerName
+# Replace the WAD with your WAD filename if different, and optionally add -playerName
 # if not already set in .env
 ./redis-doom -iwad ../WADs/freedoom1.wad -playerName DoomSlayer
 ```